youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-integration-nvt.rst.txt

       rigidnvt = gala.NVTRigid(all_info, bgroup, 1.0, 10.0)
       app.add(rigidnvt)

-.. _bd-nvt-rigid:
+.. _langevin-nvt-rigid:

-Brownian dynamic for rigid body
+Langevin dynamic for rigid body
 -------------------------------

-Please see :ref:`bd-nvt` for the theory.
+Please see :ref:`langevin-nvt` for the theory.

-.. py:class:: BDNVTRigid(all_info, group, T, seed)
+.. py:class:: LangevinNVTRigid(all_info, group, T, seed)

-   The constructor of a Brownian NVT thermostat object for rigid bodies.
+   The constructor of a Langevin NVT thermostat object for rigid bodies.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.